Samaria (ancient city): Roman period: Herod's Sebaste

 In the following centuries, Sebaste remained an important town, though it never surpassed the growing city of Flavia Neapolis (modern Nablus), founded in 72 AD a few miles southeast.
 Neapolis, located at a crossroads below Mount Gerizim, eventually became the chief city of the region of Samaria, benefiting from a new layout and imperial support.
 In contrast, Sebaste, while still significant, took on a more local market town role.
 Around 200, Emperor Septimius Severus elevated Sebaste's status to a Roman colonia, bringing an influx of Roman veterans and their families.
-Archaeological evidence suggests that under Severus, a second phase of civic development occurred, including the completion of a large colonnaded street (cardo) running east-west through the city, lined with about 600 stone columns.
+Archaeological evidence suggests that under Severus, a second phase of civic development occurred, including the completion of a large colonnaded street (cardo) running east–west through the city, lined with about 600 stone columns.
 A new basilica, possibly serving as the seat of the colonial administration or a marketplace, was also constructed during this period.
 The Herodian-era Augusteum appears to have been rebuilt under Severus's rule.

+By the 2nd and 3rd centuries AD, the cult of Kore is attested at Sebaste through inscriptions, statuary, and civic coinage.
+Graffiti referring to the goddess, paleographically dated to 50–150 AD, was inscribed on the plastered walls of the stadium.
+In the 3rd century, a temple dedicated to her was built north of the acropolis.
+In addition, a statue of the goddess was found at Sebaste's stadium, her figure appears on the city's coins, and several altars and other inscribed objects mention her by name.